miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 disabled, and disabled people in the United States adore.
-I remember once in a virgin bar i decided to chat with one girl - it hurts
-Her breasts were well formatted.
+I remember once in a virgin bar i decided to chat with one girl - it hurts her breasts were well formatted.
 Literally after half a minute of communication before I compiled her boyfriend boar, with three former boyfriends behind him.
 I am